FizzToni/FizzToni/README.md

 Web Developer and Designer
 --------------------------

 I've been working with Databases(SQL) for 2 years when I decided to pursue a career as a programmer.
 Learning Java and OOP for Backend Software gave me perfect insight into the syntax of coding.
 I've been into music my whole life and working for an art gallery [Aaart Foundation](www.aaartfoundation.com) for 5 years, also gave me insight into photography, videography and composition.
-I got into WebDesign with CMS software and later dove into HTML, CSS and JS.
+That's how I got into WebDesign with CMS software and later dove into HTML, CSS and JS.
 Currently learning to work with React.

 *   🌍  I'm based in Vienna
 *   ✉️  You can contact me at [antonio.cancarevic@live.com](mailto:antonio.cancarevic@live.com)